 In the therapy world, I’m what we refer to as ‘sex positive’.
 What does that mean?
 Being sex positive means that sex is viewed as a healthy, normal part of being human.
 In other words, this is a shame-free zone.
 Society tends to make sex and sexuality a taboo topic, to everyone’s detriment.

 Sex therapy is a unique opportunity to talk openly (at your own pace!) about this important facet of your life, with a judgment-free stance of curiosity, openness, respect, and understanding.

 Being sex positive also means encouraging people to have a voice and choice, not simply expressing your sexuality differently for the sake of doing so or to please your partner at your expense.
 In other words, I will never encourage you to do anything with your partner that you, yourself, don’t want to do – you decide your goals, preferences, values, likes and dislikes.
 And if you’re engaged in an out-of-control sexual behavior that you find distressing, then we’ll talk about the impact and develop a plan to minimize or eliminate that impact, if that is what you desire.

 Being sex positive means that I will never ‘yuck your yum’ - so long as it’s consensual (between people who are able to consent), then your sexual fantasies and practices will be honored and validated, without judgment.
 So, your kink, fetish or BDSM practices are valid here; your vanilla (or non-kinky) sex is valid too.
 Your queer relationship is valid; your heterosexual relationship is valid too.
 Your trans and non-binary gender identities and expressions are valid here; your cisgender identity and expression are valid as well.
 Your consensual non-monogamous (CNM)/polyamorous relationships are valid; your monogamous relationship is affirmed too.
 You see the pattern, right?
 All are affirmed and welcome.

 For most people, sex and sexuality are very private and personal areas of life.
-I honor that, helping folks feel comfortable talking about sex so they can enhance this important area of their life.
+I honor that, helping you feel comfortable talking about sex so you can enhance this important area of your life.

 Areas of focus